heysphere/node-vs-go/README.md

 ## How computation affects the latency? (or why Node monolyth is an antipattern)

-In this experiment we introduce a relatively inexpensive computation (taking ~1ms) that happens with selected probability before the servers return current timestamp.
+In this experiment we introduce a relatively inexpensive computation (taking ~1ms) that happens with some pre-selected probability before the servers return current timestamp.
 Let's say that 100ms is an appropriate latency for good user experience.
-Intuitively you may think that nothing can go wrong if only 1% of the overall latency is dedicated to computation.
+Intuitively you may think that nothing can go wrong if only 1% of the overall latency is dedicated to computation which take place in only 1% of overall requests.
 Apparently, everything can go wrong.
 Take a look at the table below.
-The "Requests With Computation" column indicates the percent of queries that will be affected by 1ms computation.
+The "Requests With Computation" column indicates the percent of requests that will be affected by 1ms computation (other requests will just return current timestamp right away).

 | Server | Requests With Computation (%) | RPS | Mean Latency (ms) | Std.
 Dev |
 | :---: | :---: | :---: | :---: | :---: |